 In both schools children in years Rec – 5 will have a transition time where they will spend time with their new teacher in their new classroom.
 In this time the children will be assessed.
 Records will be transferred and teachers meet to discuss the needs of individual pupils.

 Year 6 pupils will visit their new secondary school and transition meetings will be held prior to them completing year 6.
-All paper work is handed on to the relevant Secondary SEND lead and the needs of the pupils are discussed prior to them starting.
+All paper work is handed on to the relevant Secondary SEND lead and the needs of the pupils are discussed.

 Information on where the Local Authority Offer is published